kbjiang/02_study/90-other-topics/interviews/How do I Prepare.md

 ### [Hands-on ML](https://learning.oreilly.com/library/view/hands-on-machine-learning/9798341607972/)

-## Read before each technique interview
+## My best practices in technical interview
-1. If stuck, it probably means my mind went to the wrong place, just *step back* and ask myself if I have done the following things.
-2. *Use all information*
+### General
+1. ==Take in all information==.
+	1. Read every word carefully.
+E.g., "exactly one solution" in "two sums".
-	1. E.g., if *multiple* plots/variables presents, think of how they relate
+	2. If multiple plots/variables presents, think of how they relate.
+E.g., one plot for total, the other for frequency
-2. *Recognize pattern*: applicable mathematical models
+	3. Do not let anything seems abnormal slide, better still, describe what I noticed out loud.
+E.g., "there is a spike in the distribution."
+2. When stuck
+	1. try to abstract the problem and recall mathematical models/data structures fit *the pattern*
-	1. E.g., "liar vs truth-teller" vs sequential system
+		1. E.g., "liar vs truth-teller" to sequential system
-3. Break down compound variable
+	2. Break down compound variable
 		1. E.g., when ask for "frequency" look for info on "total" and "interval"
-4. Focus on structure
-	1. clarify → brute force → optimize → code
+3. Involve the interviewer by speaking out my thoughts
+	1. Ask clarifying questions, even if it's just to confirm I have the right understanding of the question
+	2. Share initial thoughts/solutions to get their suggestions asap
+### Additional ones applicable to coding interview
+1. Visualize
+	1. Manually walk through an example to gain insights.
+E.g., two pointers
+2. Come up with more examples
+	1. Examples counter to initial assumptions
+	2. Simple examples whose answer is obvious to test finished code
+3. Try recall data structures that fit *the pattern*
+4. Breakdown into smaller *independent* parts.
+E.g.?